louis-ng/terraform-mysql-rds-cluster/README.md

 8. Clean Up

       Some of the AWS resources created by the Terraform RDS Multi-AZ instance and cluster modules incur costs as long as they are in use.
 When you no longer need the resources, clean them up by deleting the Multi-AZ cluster with the VPCs as follows.
-Run the following commands in your terminal window:
+Run the following commands in your terminal window
       ```
         cd live/
         terraform destroy --var-file=tfvars/demo.tfvars
       ```